Regency Fiction Writers

 for Only $75/year.

-Cancellation Policy: There will be no refunds due to availability of recorded sessions for future access.
+Cancellation Policy: There will be no refunds due to availability of recorded sessions for at least 90 days after.

 Silent Auction

-Bidding is now closed on our list of donated items on the 32 Auctions site at https://www.32auctions.com/RegencyFictionWriters2024.
+Bidding on our donated items is open until August 23, 2025 at 10:00 PM EDT.
 You must be registered to bid.
 It’s free!
 If bidding, remember our generous donors pay for shipping, so you don’t have to.

 Among our most popular items are Regency research books.
 In addition to research books, generous donors have provided unique gifts ranging from Regency fashion prints, Jane Austen items, to English china, to British edible delicacies.
 We try to keep the items British-centric or compatible with the writing of Regency-set fiction.